 Being a small town, Newcomb does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Newcomb is quite a bit lower than the national average among all cities of 21.84%: just 11.86% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Newcomb with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.86% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Newcomb in 2022 was $18,427, which is low income relative to New Mexico and the nation.
 This equates to an annual income of $73,708 for a family of four.
 However, Newcomb contains both very wealthy and poor people as well.
 Newcomb also has one of the higher rates of people living in poverty in the nation, with 31.72% of its population below the federal poverty line.